3dcitydb/3dcitydb-docs/source/webmap/features.rst

 The ``Cesium Viewer`` provides an especially useful built-in ``Toolkit`` [3] containing the widgets like ``Geocoder``, ``HomeButton``, ``GeolocationButton``, ``BaseLayerPicker``, and ``NavigationHelpButton``.
-The view panel of ``Geocoder`` can be expanded by clicking on the button |image189| to display an input filed into which the user can enter either an explicit position value in the form of “\ *[longitude], [latitude]*\ ” or an address name to search a particular location.
-After pressing the “Enter” key on the keyboard or clicking on the button |image190|, the Geocoding process will be performed using the Bing Maps Locations API according to the entered location information.
+The view panel of ``Geocoder`` can be expanded by clicking on the button |loupe_icon| to display an input filed into which the user can enter either an explicit position value in the form of “\ *[longitude], [latitude]*\ ” or an address name to search a particular location.
+After pressing the “Enter” key on the keyboard or clicking on the button |loupe_icon|, the Geocoding process will be performed using the Bing Maps Locations API according to the entered location information.
 Once the target location has been found, the Earth map will be automatically adjusted to the returned location and zoomed